-- (1) CORE EPS equals Earnings Per Share ("EPS") less (i) Equity income from MCAP, (ii) Expected Credit Loss recovery/expense, and (iii) Gains/losses (realized and unrealized) on marketable securities. - (2) The long-term incentive is granted in accordance with the terms outlined in each executive's employment contract.
-For the CEO, the long-term incentive grant is up to 60% of base salary and comprised of 36% PSU and 24% RSU.
+- (1) CORE EPS equals Earnings Per Share ("EPS") less (i) Equity income from MCAP, (ii) Expected Credit Loss recovery/expense, (iii) Unrealized gains/losses on marketable and non-marketable securities, and (iv) other non-cash gains/losses.
+Core EPS is considered to be a non-GAAP and other financial measure.
+For further details, refer to the "Non-GAAP and Other Financial Measures" section of this Circular.
+Non-GAAP and other financial measures and ratios used in this document are not defined terms under IFRS and, therefore, may not be comparable to similar terms used by other issuers. - (2) The long-term incentive is granted in accordance with the terms outlined in each executive's employment contract.
+For the Former CEO (as defined below), the long-term incentive grant was up to 60% of base salary and comprised of 36% PSU and 24% RSU.
+For the CEO, the long-term incentive grant is up to 100% of base salary and comprised of 60% PSU and 40% RSU.
 For each of the SVP, CFO, SVP & COO, and SVP, Investments, (each as defined below) the award is up to 50% of base salary and comprised of 30% PSU and 20% RSU.
-For the VP, CRO, the award is up to 30% of base salary and is comprised of a 12% PSU and 18% RSU. - (3) In 2022, PSU grants are based on a one-year EPS metric with a three-year relative total shareholder return (rTSR) modifier.
+For the VP, CRO, the award is up to 30% of base salary and is comprised of a 12% PSU and 18% RSU.
+The Interim CEO (as defined below) did not participate in the annual incentive or LTIP programs. - (3) In 2022 and thereafter, PSU grants are based on a one-year EPS metric with a three-year relative total shareholder return ("rTSR") modifier.
 In 2021, PSU grants were based on CORE EPS.
-In 2020, PSU grants were based on EPS and Core Earnings Before Tax ("EBT").